MoltenDevLabs/Despertacor/README.md

 ## Project Overview

-Welcome to the Coral Mussòlidaria Reus Mobile App project.
+Welcome to the Coral Despertacor Mobile App project.
 This app is tailored to the members of the Coral Mussolidària Reus community, providing an effortless way for participants to access all resources necessary for a delightful singing and sharing experience.
 Say goodbye to the hassle of searching for lyrics, event photos, and more.
 This app is designed to enrich your involvement in the community.

 ## Tech Stack